 Unless otherwise agreed by the parties, the tribunal has the power to grant a number of interim measures, including security for costs and measures to preserve evidence (Sections 38 and 39).
 The parties may have agreed that the tribunal should have different or additional powers to grant interim measures, either in their arbitration agreement or by reference to institutional arbitration rules.
 Interim measures may be available under institutional arbitration rules through the appointment of an emergency arbitrator before the tribunal is constituted.

 The court is also able to grant interim measures in support of arbitration (Section 44) and has the same power of making orders about the matters listed in Section 44 as it has for the purposes of legal proceedings.
 Those matters include, but are not limited to, the taking of evidence of witnesses, the preservation of evidence and the granting of an interim injunction.
-While the United Kingdom remains within the European Union, the court may still be restricted from granting an anti-suit injunction in respect of court proceedings brought in another EU member state following the Recast Brussels Regulation, the courts remain able to restrain proceedings brought in courts outside EU or European Free Trade Agreement countries in violation of an arbitration agreement, even if arbitration proceedings have not yet been commenced.
-Following Brexit the position is as yet unclear.
+While the United Kingdom remains within the European Union, the Recast Brussels Regulation restricts the ability of the court to grant an anti-suit injunction in respect of court proceedings brought in another EU member state.
+Following Brexit it is likely that this position will remain the same, although it is a subject of discussion and disagreement among some practitioners.
+The courts are, however, able to restrain proceedings brought in courts outside EU or European Free Trade Agreement countries in violation of an arbitration agreement, even if arbitration proceedings have not yet been commenced.

 However, the court can order interim measures only where the tribunal has no power (eg, it has not yet been constituted or where the tribunal lacks the necessary power to grant that relief) or is unable to act effectively.
 Assuming this test is met, the court may give ex parte relief where the matter is one of urgency.
 In the absence of urgency, the court will require the permission of the tribunal or the written consent of the parties.